ibm-cloud-demo-scripts/node-red-watson-assistant/README.md

 ![image](images/architecture.jpg)

-This script is based on a [tutorial](https://github.com/thomassuedbroecker/hackathons_and_node-red), which also contains some videos.
+This script is based on a [tutorial](https://github.com/thomassuedbroecker/hackathons_and_node-red) by [Thomas Suedbroecker (@tsuedbroecker)](https://twitter.com/tsuedbroecker), which also contains some videos.

-**Contact:** Peter Schleinitz, jens-peter.schleinitz@de.ibm.com
+Hope you find this useful and have fun trying it out.
+Feedback including issues, contribitions is certainly welcome.

 # Prereqs
 You need an IBM Cloud account.
-Please [sign-up](https://cloud.ibm.com/) for the IBM Cloud if not done already.
+Please [sign-up](https://cloud.ibm.com/) for the IBM Cloud, if not done already.
 If you are attending a hackathon you might get a special registration URL, e.g. http://ibm.biz/promo4yourhackathon.

 # Watson Assistant Service
 The Watson Assistant service is an artificial intelligence service within the IBM Cloud and can be found the the AI category of the catalog.